SurtMcGert/FYP-dental-disease-detection/README.md

 ## Dataset

-The dataset consists of 705 radiographs with 5 classes Healthy, Caries, Deep Caries, Periapical Lesion, Impacted tooth
+The dataset consists of 705 radiographs with 5 stages of dental caries provided by DENTEX Healthy, Caries, Deep Caries, Periapical Lesion, Impacted Tooth

 ## Increased-Dataset Branch